Baroque Artist

 Born in 1577 and active above all in Antwerp, Rubens built a career that moved between workshop labor, learned humanist culture, court service, and diplomacy.
 He spent formative years in Italy, studied antique sculpture and Venetian color, and returned north with a visual language far bigger than local convention.
 By the time he was running a major Antwerp workshop, he was not simply producing paintings.
 He was organizing an international operation.

-That scale changes how he should be read.
+That scale belongs to the work itself.
 Rubens is not a solitary genius working only through private inspiration.
 He is also a political artist in the broadest sense: someone who understood patrons, churches, dynastic prestige, and the public uses of image-making.
 His later diplomatic missions only sharpen what was already visible in the paintings themselves.
 He knew how to make visual authority travel.

 With Rubens, scale is part of the meaning